-- The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations, one example the in house counselling available at the practice. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - It had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health.

-Staff had a good understanding of how to support people with mental health needs and dementia.
+- The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - It had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.